rockroman/CI_PP4-Knowledge-Flow/README.md

     ![heroku](docs/deployment/manual-auto-deploy.png)
     </details>

-7. Click on the option you want and you should be able to see bouild process and after a while your app should be deployed.
+7. Click on the option you want, and you should be able to see the boiler process. and after a while, your app should be deployed.
          <details><summary>See Image</summary>

     ![heroku](docs/deployment/build.png)